 Estimated grade.
 Ex.
 Merkin Sale (1966) Sold by David Akers Numismatics Oct '97 Price realized $2860

-STRIKE: The 1855-O is not as well struck as some of the earlier New Orleans double eagles, but it is sharper than such later dates as the 1859-O and 1860-O. The hair is usually relatively well detailed although the curls below Liberty’s ear and at the top of her head may show weakness.
-The stars are sharp with exception of the first one and the sixth through ninth, which are often weak.
-The reverse is well struck with good detail on the feathers and wing tips.
-The mintmark is usually faint, especially on the left side.
+STRIKE: The 1855-O is not as well-struck as some of the earlier double eagles from this mint, but it is sharper than such issues as the 1859-O and the 1860-O. The hair is usually relatively well detailed although the curls below Liberty’s ear and the top of the head may show some weakness.
+The stars are sharp with the exception of the first and the sixth through the ninth which are typically weaker.
+The reverse is a bit better struck with above average detail seen on the feathers and the wingtips.
+The mintmark is usually weakly impressed, especially on the left side.

-LUSTER: This is an issue that has good luster.
-Higher grade pieces are either semi-prooflike or almost fully prooflike.
-Unfortunately, it is very hard to find an example that has not been cleaned or dipped and, in the process, stripped of its original luster.
+LUSTER: This is an issue with good quality luster.
+Higher grade pieces have either semi-prooflike or frosty fields.
+It is very difficult to locate an 1855-O which has not been cleaned or dipped and which has had its mint luster stripped as a result.

-EYE APPEAL: This date generally has below average to average eye appeal.
-This is due to the fact that many have been cleaned or dipped and show mint-made surface defects.
-There are a small number of very attractive original pieces known in the EF45 to AU55 range and these usually sell for strong levels relative to current price guides.
+EYE APPEAL: This issue generally is found with below average eye appeal.
+This is due to the fact that many have been cleaned or dipped.
+There are a small number of attractive, original pieces which grade in the Extremely Fine-45 to About Uncirculated-55 range and these command substantial premiums over typical washed-out examples.